ngs-docs/angus/LC-github.rst

 4. Make changes, commit and push changes
 5. Submit a pull request
 6. Submit an issue
-7. Storage of Jupyter notebooks to explore data

 Create a new repository
 ==============================